mike-mirabal/projects-site/ghost_staff.md

   * Happy Hour Price: Not Available
   * Description: Premium coffee liqueur made with Honduran coffee beans, offering rich coffee flavor with balanced sweetness and aromatic complexity.
 Superior to mass-market coffee liqueurs.
   * Pairing: Featured in La Mora Carajillo, excellent in espresso martinis or coffee cocktails where premium coffee character deserves to be showcased.

+* **Hennessy**
+  * Price: $11 (1.5oz)
+  * Happy Hour Price: Not Available
+  * Description: A classic French Cognac, Hennessy is a blend of aged eaux-de-vie.
+It presents a beautiful golden color with fruity sweetness and notes of oak, vanilla, and caramel.
+  * Cocktail Pairing: A versatile spirit, it can be enjoyed neat or in cocktails like the classic Sidecar, a Hennessy Sazerac, or a simple Hennessy and Coke.

 ### Food